Skill-Based Few-Shot Selection for In-Context Learning: Experimental Setup

 \textbf{KaggleDBQA}~\citep{lee2021kaggledbqa} (KDBQA) is a small while complex dataset towards realistic evaluation of text-to-SQL semantic parsers.
 It contains 8 real Web databases with original formatting and 275 unrestricted questions.
 Since ther is not much data in KDBQA, we take it as a pure test set and use the train set of Spider as the example bank.

+\textbf{BIRD}~\citep{li2023llm} is a large scale text-to-SQL dataset with real-world database contents.
+It has 9,428 training examples and 1,534 test cases in the dev set.
+Each case in BIRD is equipped with a description of the required external knowledge, which is not contained in above three text-to-SQL tasks.
+Since the database schema in BIRD is too large, we first take grounding to reduce the size of schema (detailed in Appendix~\ref{sec:ap_bird}).

 \textbf{COGS}~\citep{kim2020cogs} is a synthetic benchmark for testing compositional generalization in semantic parsing.
-Compositional generalization can also be regarded as a cross-domain setting since it contains a significant distribution shift between train set and test set.
-Different from above text-to-SQL tasks, the logical form in COGS represents the thematic roles in the input query (detailed in Appendix~\ref{sec:ap_input_output_formats}).
-Following \citet{an2023incontext}, we transform the output format, take the train set of COGS as the example bank, and evaluate selection methods on two sub-tasks, primitive substitution (P.S.) and primitive structural alternation (P.A.).
+It can also be regarded as a cross-domain setting, containing a significant distribution shift between train set and test set.
+The logical form in COGS represents the thematic roles in the input query (detailed in Appendix~\ref{sec:ap_input_output_formats}).
+We use the output format designed in \citet{an2023incontext} and evaluate on two sub-tasks, primitive substitution (P.S.) and primitive structural alternation (P.A.).